A Non-Perturbative Construction of the Fermionic Projector on Globally Hyperbolic Manifolds I - Space-Times of Finite Lifetime: Functional Analytic Construction of the Fermionic Projector

-\begin{Prp} On a globally hyperbolic manifold of finite lifetime, there is a constant~$C<\infty$ such that the arc length of every timelike geodesic is at most~$C$. \end{Prp} \Proof Let~$\gamma$ be a timelike geodesic.
+\begin{Prp} On a globally hyperbolic manifold of finite lifetime, there is a constant~$C<\infty$ such that the arc length of every smooth timelike curve is at most~$C$. \end{Prp} \Proof Let~$\gamma$ be a timelike geodesic.
 Possibly after extending it, we can parametrize it by the time function~$t \in (t_0, t_1)$ of our foliation.
-Then the vector field~$\dot{\gamma} - \partial_t$ is tangential to~$N_t$.
+Then the vector field~$\dot{\gamma} - \partial_t$ is tangential to~$\scrN_t$.
 Hence we can estimate the length of the geodesic by

 This concludes the proof. \QED We do not know whether an upper bound on the length of timelike geodesics already implies that the space-time has finite lifetime in the sense of Definition~\ref{deffinitelife}.
-Moreover, it is not known if every $m$-finite manifold necessarily has finite lifetime.
-Unfortunately, entering the study of these open questions goes beyond the scope of the present paper.
+Moreover, we do not expect that every $m$-finite manifold has finite lifetime.
+Unfortunately, entering the study of these questions goes beyond the scope of the present paper.